 If belts are cut or damaged, replace them.
-Collision damage also may mean you will have to have safety belt parts, like the retractor, replaced or anchorage locations repaired - even if the belt wasn't being used at the time of the collision.
+Collision damage also may mean you will need to have safety belt or seat parts repaired or replaced.
+New parts and repairs may be necessary even if the belt wasn't being used at the time of the collision.

 If your seat adjuster won't work after a crash, the special part of the safety belt that goes through the seat to the adjuster may need to be replaced.